 However, the first stage is usually the one where the partner feels somehow unappreciated in the relationship, or they feel like they’re not playing their part or providing as much as they should.

 This inadequacy can cause problems to crop up and it can cause them to turn on their partner, perhaps with resentment starting to boil to the surface.
 [Read: Are you happy?
 How to spot the subtle signs of resentment in a relationship]

 It comes to the best of us at some point but it’s vital that you spot the signs and do something about it before problems arise.
-If your relationship has become boring, if you feel like brother and sister, brother and brother, sister and sister, best friends etc, then it’s important that you try and spice things up and reconnect.
+If your romantic relationship has become boring, if you feel like brother and sister, brother and brother, sister and sister, best friends, etc., then it’s important that you try and spice things up and reconnect.

 Another of the main stages of emotional affairs is when the romance goes out of the relationship.
-You’re left just co-existing.
+You’re left just co-existing in the same space.
 Try date nights, try spicing things up.
 Just remember that you’re supposed to be connected on a deeper level.
 [Read: 15 common reasons why almost all couples end up getting bored with each other]

 We need to make time for one another.
 If one partner feels like the other one doesn’t have time for them when they want to talk or they want to do something together, they’re going to become fed up pretty quickly.